mim2 (at) illinois.edu

 Semi-invariants of filtered quiver representations with at most two pathways,

-The regularity of the cotangent bundle of the Grothendieck-Springer resolution.
-In preparation.
+The regularity of the cotangent bundle of the Grothendieck-Springer resolution, paper, 2013.

 The regular semisimple locus of the affine quotient of the cotangent bundle of the Grothendieck-Springer resolution,